 In this state the TFO_Protocol knows that there is a distant TFO Partner, which has sent TFO_REQ.
-The Codecs do match and the ACSs are compatible.
+The Codecs do match and the ACSs are compatible, or Immediate Codec Type Optimisation is possible (see below).
 The link from the distant partner is transparent.
 Now TFO_ACK need to be sent to check the transparency of the link to the distant partner.

 After the exchange of TFO_REQ and/or TFO_ACK messages, it may become obvious that a preferred TFO configuration is possible when changing the codec type at the local and/or the distant side.
-For example, this is the case when both sides support AMR-WB but one of both sides is currently using AMR-NB.
+For example, this is the case when both sides support AMR-WB but one side is currently using AMR-NB (in this case, Immediate Codec Type Optimisation is an alternative to Codec Mismatch Resolution).
 In this case, the TFO protocol stays in the Contact state and performs an Immediate Codec Type Optimization (see 11.7).
 After the codecs have been changed, the normal protocol flow continues.